 In this article, we explain the purpose and value of the 7 different views inside Katana.
 This is part of the Basics of Katana articles recommended for beginners to Katana.

-We’ve broken up the different views of Katana based on the main screens you need to see as a maker, crafter, and small manufacturer.
-The Sell, Make, Buy, Stock, Items, and Contacts screens give you a quick, dynamic spreadsheet-style view of your data, while the Settings screen allows you to customize Katana to fit your needs.
+We’ve broken up the different views of Katana based on the main screens you need to see to manage inventory as a maker, distributor, crafter, small manufacturer, etc. The Sell, Make, Buy, Stock, Items, and Contacts screens give you a quick, dynamic spreadsheet-style view of your data, while the Settings screen allows you to customize Katana to fit your needs.

 The 7 Katana screens